14 cm/40 11th Year Type naval gun

 The 14 cm/40 11th Year Type naval gun was the standard surface battery for Japanese submarine cruisers of World War II.
 Most carried single guns, but Junsen type submarines carried two.
 Japanese submarines I-7 and I-8 carried an unusual twin mounting capable of elevating to 40°.
 The appended designation 11th year type refers to the horizontal sliding breech block on these guns.
 Breech block design began in 1922, or the eleventh year of the Taishō period in the Japanese calendar.
 The gun fired a projectile 14 cm in diameter, and the barrel was 40 calibers long (barrel length is 14 cm x 40 = 560 centimeters or 220 inches).

 World War II

-This gun was the weapon used by I-17 to sink SS Emidio and to later shell the Ellwood Oil Field near Santa Barbara, California.
-It was also used by I-25 for the Bombardment of Fort Stevens in Oregon near the mouth of the Columbia River and by I-26 to shell the Estevan Point lighthouse in British Columbia.
+This gun was the weapon used by Japanese submarine I-26, along with torpedoes, to sink SS Cynthia Olson, on December 7 1941, the first United States Merchant Marine vessel to be sunk after the entry of the United States into World War II.
+The type was used by I-17 to sink SS Emidio on December 18, 1941, and to bombard the Ellwood Oil Field near Santa Barbara, California on February 23, 1942.
+It was also used by I-25 for the Bombardment of Fort Stevens in Oregon near the mouth of the Columbia River on June 21, 1942, and by I-26 to shell the Estevan Point lighthouse in British Columbia.

+On June 8, 1942, on the coast of New South Wales, Australia, the type was used by I-21 to shell Newcastle and by I-24 to bombard Sydney Harbour.